Scott Dominic Carpenter

 About

-Although this website focuses on my creative writing, I have a boatload of academic publications dealing (mostly) with literature and literary theory.
+Although this website focuses on his creative writing, he has a boatload of academic publications dealing (mostly) with literature and literary theory.
 Gluttons for punishment can read more about that here).

 Awards, honors, kudos, and medals of valor: